 Looking for some advice on how to decorate your garden for halloween?
-David Coton has some great ideas to help you create a horror themed garden to scare your neighbours and any trick & treaters who come to your door.
+David Coton has some great ideas to help you create a horror themed home to scare your neighbours and any trick or treaters who come to your door.

-After welcoming friends with a pumpkin, a Florentine Dragon Gothic Iron Doorbell will help set the scene with gothic style stone garden benches and planters.
-Gargoyles perched high above and an unsettling wall sculpture, based on age old tales of tree people and forests coming to life, might add to the ambience while your guests sip uneasily on their Bloody Marys.
+A Florentine DragonIron Doorbell will immediately help set the scene along with gothic style stone garden benches and planters.
+Gargoyles perched high above and wall sculptures, based on age old tales of tree people and forests coming to life, might add to the ambience while your guests sip uneasily on their Bloody Marys.

-If young children are invited, they can be entranced by fairies, nymphs, pixies and trolls.
-Superbly crafted statuettes of cherubs, angels, wizards and unicorns will also provide a light relief for youngsters and those grown ups of a nervous disposition.
+If young children are invited, they can be entranced by fairies, nymphs, pixies and trolls and superbly crafted statuettes of cherubs, angels, wizards and unicorns placed across the lawn or in secret places.